UPPMAX/programming_formalisms/docs/literature/README.md

 ## Summaries

-These are summaries of the books.
+These are summaries of some of the papers mentioned.

 ## Summary of `[Jiménez et al., 2017]`